VasenthD/go-reference/README.md

 currentTime := time.Now()
 year := currentTime.Year()

-// the current year will be stored in the year variable but it will not be in the string formate it will be INT formate so
+*the current year will be stored in the year variable *but it will not be in the string formate it will be INT formate so

 currentTime := time.Now()
 	year := currentTime.Year()